Discover more from Black Mountain Analysis

-I can only leave you here and say that when one of these moments are imminent, start praying to whomever you are praying to.
+I can only leave you here and say that when one of these moments is imminent, start praying to whomever you are praying to.

 Nevertheless, I want to end this article on a positive note.
-Since I AM positive.
+Because I AM positive.
 Everything depends on the decisions of the oligarchs in the United States.
-Are they willing to let Ukraine go or not when they are threatened with global annihilation?
+Are they willing to let Ukraine go or not, when they are threatened with global annihilation?
 These guys are not idiots.
-Sure, they want to possess power over others, but in the event of a nuclear war, they and their children will possess nothing.
+Sure, they want to possess power over others, but in the event of a nuclear war they and their children will possess nothing.
 Exactly as everyone else.

 And here we come to the fact that not even the Americans and their oligarchs can control everything.
 It is possible that a crazy group of people, either within America or within Europe, could suddenly do something extremely stupid when they feel that the end is near.
 Think of Poles or the Baltic statelets or some extremely crazy American neoconservatives.
 The good thing is that I don’t give more than a 10% chance to such an idiotic chain of events.